 “As a leader you’re integrity means everything.
 Your troops don’t have to like you.
 They will respect you if they know you will do the right thing.
 This worked even as a POW,” he said.

 The Role of Faith

-Many aspects of his experience was something he could not be ready for.
-Despair and depression was one such area.
+Many aspects of his experience were something he could not be ready for.
+Despair and depression were one such area.

 COL Guy never used the word “God.”
 He did say he owed his own survival and his mental and emotional health to a deep, abiding faith in something, “larger them myself.”